northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 You need to make sure the time matches the partition you are submitting to or the jobs will not run.
 ```

-### Using the MATLAB client interactively on the HPC cluster
+### Using the MATLAB Client Interactively on the HPC Cluster
 If you want to run an interactive pool job on the cluster we can use a `parpool` like above:

 ```{code-block} matlab